This Indian spiced masala turkey is flavorful and juicy with perfectly golden, crispy skin.

 - 20 fresh or dried curry leaves, minced

-- 3 tablespoons coarse kosher salt I use Morton’s Kosher Salt – the size of salt granules can vary by brand.
+- 3 tablespoons Kosher salt I use Morton’s Kosher Salt – the size of salt granules can vary by brand.

 - 2 tablespoons coriander powder